MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-group-lease-healthcheck-timeout.md

    ![Failover cluster manager](media/availability-group-lease-healthcheck-timeout/image2.png)

 3. In the popup window, navigate to the properties tab and there will be a list of values specific to this AG.
-Click the LeaseTimeout vlue to change it.
+Click the LeaseTimeout value to change it.

    ![Properties](media/availability-group-lease-healthcheck-timeout/image3.png)